Batista0523/Batista0523/README.md

 - 👋 Hi, I’m @Batista0523
-- 👀 I’m interested in ...
-Become a Software Develope
+- 👀 I’m  a full stack Software Developer.
-- 🌱 I’m currently learning ...JavaScript
+- 🌱 I’m currently learning ...JavaScript,Backend
 - 💞️ I’m looking to collaborate on ...any code project
 - 📫 How to reach me ...Guthub me

 <!---
 Batista0523/Batista0523 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.